thephez/dpp-spec/doc/identity.md

 # Identity Validation

-The platform protocol performs several forms of validation on identity create state transitions: structure validation and data validation.
+The platform protocol performs several forms of validation related to identities: model validation, structure validation, and data validation.
+ - Model validation - ensures object models are correct
- - Structure validation - only checks the content of the state transition
+ - State transition structure validation - only checks the content of the state transition
- - Data validation - takes the overall platform state into consideration
+ - State transition data validation - takes the overall platform state into consideration

 **Example:** An identity create state transition for an existing identity could pass structure validation; however, it would fail data validation since the identity already exists.

-## Model Validation

-### Identity Model
+## Identity Model

 The identity model must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.11.1/test/integration/identity/validation/validateIdentityFactory.spec.js).
 The test output below shows the necessary criteria: